-Methods of sampling are consistent with AIMS processes; however some modifications have been made to sampling and storage procedures to allow for the equipment availability and transport of samples back to AIMS for analysis.
-Field processing procedures and sample storage requirements are listed in Table 2-3 and explained in further detail in Appendix A. A summary is provided below.
+Methods of sampling are consistent with AIMS processes; however, some modifications have been made to sampling and storage procedures to allow for the equipment availability and transport of samples back to AIMS for analysis.
+Field processing procedures and sample storage requirements are listed in Table 2-2.

-At each sampling station in the Wet Tropics, Burdekin and Mackay Whitsunday regions, vertical profiles of water depth, temperature, salinity, dissolved oxygen and light are taken with a SeaBird SBE-19Plus Conductivity Temperature Depth profiler (CTD).
+At each sampling station in the Wet Tropics and Burdekin regions, vertical profiles of water depth, temperature, salinity, dissolved oxygen, turbidity, and photosynthetically available radiation are taken with a SeaBird SBE-19Plus Conductivity Temperature Depth profiler (CTD).
 In Cape York, a CastAway CTD is used to collect vertical profiles of water temperature, salinity, and depth.

 Water samples are collected from the same strata of the water column as AIMS samples (~0.5 m below the water surface and ~1 m above the seabed).
-Depending on the sampling vessel, partners organisations use 5 or 10 L niskin bottles or may collect surface samples using an extended sampling pole with swing sampler and clean 500 mL bottle or a rinsed clean 10 L sampling container.
-Depth samples are collected using a rinsed 5 or 10 L Niskin bottles; the 'bottom' is determined by the depth sounder on the boat.
-Sub samples are taken for different water quality parameters (see Appendix A1).
-All water quality parameters are collected for all stations with the exception of in-situ ammonium (NH4+).
+Depending on the sampling vessel, partners organisations use 5 L Niskin bottles or may collect surface samples using an extended sampling pole with swing sampler and clean 500 mL bottle or a rinsed clean 10 L sampling container.
+Depth samples are collected using a rinsed 5 L Niskin bottle; the 'bottom' is determined by the depth sounder on the boat.
+Sub-samples are taken for different water quality parameters (see Appendix A1).
+All water quality parameters are collected for all stations.

-Dissolved nutrient, silica and CDOM samples are collected from the sampling container with sterile 60 mL syringes using the same methods outlines above.
+Dissolved nutrient, silica, and CDOM samples are collected from the sampling container with sterile 60 mL syringes using the same methods outlines above.
 All sampling tubes are placed in a clean plastic bag and stored on ice in an insulated container on the sampling vessel.
-Samples are then stored either at 4° C or frozen (see Table 2.2) prior to transport to the AIMS laboratory for analysis.
-The analysis methods are described in Appendix A4 and A7.
+Samples are then stored either at 4° C or frozen (see Table 2-2) prior to transport to the AIMS laboratory for analysis.
+DOC samples are frozen and the acid added prior to laboratory analysis at AIMS.
+The analysis methods are described in Appendix A3 and Appendix A5.

-PN and PP samples are collected in sterile 2L containers and stored on ice before being filtered on Whatman GF/F filter papers on return to shore-based facilities.
-The target filter volumes for PC and PN are 500ml and PP are 250ml.
+PN and PP samples are collected in sterile 2 L containers and stored on ice before being filtered on Whatman GF/F filter papers on return to shore-based facilities.
+The target filter volumes for POC and PN are 500 mL and PP are 250 mL.
+These volumes are varied for very turbid samples so as not to run off scale during analysis (i.e., if the Secchi depth is <3 m, the filter volumes for POC/PN are reduced by half).
 The filters are frozen and transported to the AIMS laboratory for analysis.
-The analysis methods are described in Appendix A9 (PN) and Appendix A8 (PP).
+The analysis methods are described in Appendix A7 (POC/PN) and Appendix A6 (PP).